isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 "Mr. Kawabata, it is time for you to leave," the director urged him.

 "I see.
 We had a good talk today.
-Thank you...Mr.Sekiguchi, is there anything you want?"
+Thank you...Mr.
+Sekiguchi, is there anything you want?"

 "Books!"
 I answered him in a loud voice.